Convergence of random holomorphic functions with real zeros and extensions of the stochastic zeta function

-\end{proof} A particular case where the proposition applies is the following: \begin{proposition} If $\Lambda_n$ is given by $n$ i.i.d. uniform points on the unit circle, and if $X$ is a Poisson point process of intensity $1$, then the convergence given in Proposition \ref{invariantcircle} occurs. \end{proposition} \begin{proof} The condition on the expectation of the number of points of $X$ is obviously satisfied.
+\begin{proof} The condition on the expectation of the number of points of $X$ is obviously satisfied.
 The number of points of $\Lambda_n$ in an arc of length $\theta$ is a binomial distribution of parameters $n$ and $\theta/2 \pi$ , which gives the condition on the variance satisfied for $\alpha = 1/2$.
 It remains to check the convergence of the point processes.
 This can be done by using Proposition B.1 of \cite{MNN19}, applied to the restriction $E_n$ of the process $X_n$ to $(-n/2, n/2]$: this restriction has no influence on the convergence of the point processes, since the corresponding test functions have compact support.
 For all $1 \leq r \leq n$, the $r$-point correlation function of $E_n$ is well-defined, and constant on $(-n/2, n/2]^r$: since the number of sequences of $r$ distinct points in $E_n$ is $n!/(n-r)!$, the correlation function is $n^{-r} n!/(n-r)!$ if all the points are in $(-n/2,n/2]$ and zero otherwise.
 Since the correlation function is smaller than $1$ and tends to $1$ pointwise when $r$ is fixed and $n \rightarrow \infty$, we have than $E_n$, and then $X_n$, converges in law to a Poisson point process of intensity $1$ when $n \rightarrow \infty$. \end{proof} For any $\beta > 0$, $n \in \mathbb{N}$, the Circular $\beta$ Ensemble (C$\beta$E) is given by a random set of $n$ points on the unit circle, whose joint probability density function is proportional to the power $\beta$ of the product of all the mutual distances between the points: it is clearly rotationally invariant.
 For $\beta = 2$, the C$\beta$E corresponds to the Circular Unitary Ensemble (CUE), i.e. it has the same law as the spectrum of a Haar-distributed unitary matrix of order $n$.